pnp/blog/content/post/which-javascript-framework-can-i-use-with-sharepoint-framework.md

 ---

 You want to build an app using SharePoint Framework and wonder which framework you should use?
-Here\'s my personal advice.
+Here's my personal advice.

 ## Extend conversations and portals on Microsoft 365